uNetworking/uWebSockets.js/README.md

 </div>
 <br><br>

+### :construction: This is a fork!

+This is a fork of the original [uWebSockets.js](https://github.com/uNetworking/uWebSockets.js) by @alexhultman.
+This fork adds unofficial support for Electron builds (Electron version 8, 9, and 10) by changing the build pipeline to use `node-gyp` instead of a custom C++ build script which allows us to use [electron-rebuild](https://github.com/electron/electron-rebuild).
+This repo is mainly for internal use to support Truffle Suite's [Ganache UI](https://github.com/trufflesuite/ganache) Electron application.

 ### :zap: Simple performance
 µWebSockets.js is an HTTP/WebSocket server for Node.js that runs **[8.5x that of Fastify](https://alexhultman.medium.com/serving-100k-requests-second-from-a-fanless-raspberry-pi-4-over-ethernet-fdd2c2e05a1e)** and at least **[10x that of Socket.IO](https://medium.com/swlh/100k-secure-websockets-with-raspberry-pi-4-1ba5d2127a23)**.
 It comes with both router and pub/sub support and is suited for extraordinary performance needs.
 Browse the [documentation](https://unetworking.github.io/uWebSockets.js/generated/) and see the [main repo](https://github.com/uNetworking/uWebSockets).
 There are tons of [examples](examples) but here's the gist of it all: